nathanielschutte/shufflebot/requirements/Spotify-README.txt

 Usage:
-    -p [spotify link to song] # NOTE: replace - with correct bot prefix based on your .env settings
+    -p [spotify URL to song] # NOTE: replace - with correct bot prefix based on your .env settings

 To setup spoofed Spotify music player, follow these steps: